Libensemble/libensemble/docs/papers/joss/paper.md

 There are a growing number of packages aimed at workflows, and a sub-set of these focus on running ensembles of calculations on clusters and supercomputers.
 A dynamic ensemble refers to packages that automatically steer the ensemble based on intermediate results.
 This may involve deciding simulation parameters based on numerical optimization or machine learning techniques, among other possibilities.
 Other packages in this space include Colmena and the RADICAL-Ensemble Toolkit.

-[***merge sim/gen with this?]
-[***where communications?]

-LibEnsemble stands out primarily through its generator-simulator paradigm, which eliminates the need for users to explicitly define task dependencies.
-Instead, it emphasizes data dependencies between customizable Python user functions.
-This modular design also lends itself to exploiting the large library of example user functions that are provided with libEnsemble, maximizing code re-use.
-For instance, users can readily choose an existing generator function and tailor a simulator function to their particular needs.

 Some crucial considerations relevant to these packages include:

 - Portability - running on different machines with different schedulers, hardware, MPI runners with minimal modification to user scripts.